Proxima Centauri: Alpha Centauri

 Proxima Centauri has been suspected to be a companion of the Alpha Centauri binary star system since its discovery in 1915.
 For this reason, it is sometimes referred to as Alpha Centauri C. Data from the Hipparcos satellite, combined with ground-based observations, were consistent with the hypothesis that the three stars are a gravitationally bound system.
 Kervella et al. (2017) used high-precision radial velocity measurements to determine with a high degree of confidence that Proxima and Alpha Centauri are gravitationally bound.
 Proxima Centauri's orbital period around the Alpha Centauri AB barycenter is 547000 +6600/−4000 years with an eccentricity of 0.5±0.08; it approaches Alpha Centauri to 4300 +1100/−900 AU at periastron and retreats to 13000 +300/−100 AU at apastron.
-At present, Proxima Centauri is 12947 ± 260 AU from the Alpha Centauri AB barycenter, nearly to the farthest point in its orbit.
+At present, Proxima Centauri is 12947 ± 260 AU from the Alpha Centauri AB barycenter, nearly to the furthest point in its orbit.

 Six single stars, two binary star systems, and a triple star share a common motion through space with Proxima Centauri and the Alpha Centauri system.
 (The co-moving stars include HD 4391, γ2 Normae, and Gliese 676.)
 The space velocities of these stars are all within 10 km/s of Alpha Centauri's peculiar motion.
 Thus, they may form a moving group of stars, which would indicate a common point of origin, such as in a star cluster.